-In the upper zone, some dead end locations have water ages exceeding five days.
+In the Upper Zone, there are some dead-end locations that have water ages exceeding five days.
 These locations are also likely to have lower chlorine residuals due to the relatively small demands.
 This project will install automated blow offs in order to flush these areas and help maintain adequate chlorine residuals.